 Learners have to connect what they have read with themselves, with the world, and with other related texts they have read.Teachers in this stage typically try to answer the follwing question:

-How does what does the topic of the passage relates to the learners’ lives?
+How does the topic of the passage relate to the learners’ lives?